Qasim-Soomro/OpenHack-25/SUBMISSION_TEMPLATE.md

-# OpenHack'25 – Project Submission Guide
+# OpenHack'25 - Project Submission Guide

 Welcome, hackers!
-Follow this guide carefully to submit your project for OpenHack'25.
+Follow this **Pull Request-based submission process** carefully to submit your project for OpenHack'25.
 Your submission here should **only include your code, model, and technical components.**
 *Visuals (like screenshots, UI demos, or videos) will be collected separately through the submission form.*

 ---

-## Step 1: Fork the Repo
+## Step 1: Fork the Repository

 1. Go to the official repo: [OpenHack'25 Hackathon Repo](https://github.com/OpenHack-25/Hackathon)
 2. Click **"Fork"** to create your own copy.